pandas-dev/pandas/doc/source/user_guide/reshaping.rst

 .. versionadded:: 0.25.0

-Sometimes the value column is list-like:
+Sometimes the value column is list-like.

 .. ipython:: python